victorscatolon/filament-attachment-library/README.md

 ```

 ✅ Note: Make sure the field name in the $data array matches the field key used in the AttachmentLibraryFileUpload::make() definition.

+## 📦 Changelog

+For a detailed list of recent changes, updates, and improvements, please refer to the [Changelog](https://github.com/victorscatolon/filament-attachment-library/blob/main/CHANGELOG.md).

+## 🤝 Contributing

+Contributions are welcome!
+To get started, please read the [Contribution Guide](https://github.com/victorscatolon/filament-attachment-library/blob/main/CONTRIBUTING.md).

+## 👨‍💻 Credits

+Developed and maintained by [@victorscatolon](https://github.com/victorscatolon).
+Thanks to all the amazing contributors who help improve this package.

+## 📄 License

+This project is open-source software licensed under the [MIT License](https://github.com/victorscatolon/filament-attachment-library/blob/main/LICENSE.md).